Light packing is right packing. Trust moi, you do NOT want to be schlepping your giant or super-heavy bags all across New York.

 Where to go in the city?
 You'll likely spend time in midtown, so plan to eat lunch at Cock & Bull, and get your reservation for Butter NOW & enjoy yourself a nice meal.
 Hint: share an entree.
 And get the steak.

-Okay, as far as other must-do & see in the city, this blog and this one are out there already, so I'll just mention the Village.
+Okay, as far as other must-do & see in the city, a few other blogs like the 100 NYC Must-Do’s from a cool site about RV’ing (Yeah!
+Trust me!), plus this and this one have nailed it so I'll just mention the Village.
 You GOTTA go to Murray's Cheese Bar and the speakeasy where the term "86" was invented.
 And, for a guidebook, nothing beats the Lonely Planet.

 Finally, please remember to avoid 45th Street in Midtown at all costs in the hours before most Broadway shows start.
 You will WALK it faster than your Uber can drive it.